Professional and short courses

 Domestic Abuse and Mental Health

-Learn how to help and support others in situations that need your guidance and assistance.
+Learn how to respond to, help and support others who have experienced domestic abuse and need your guidance and assistance.

-Exposure to domestic violence has a significant impact on individual's mental health.
-Discover the psychological theories of domestic abuse and the reasons for it leading to effect a person's mental health.
-You will learn how to positively support an individual and what you can do to assist the person’s mental health recovery process.
+Exposure to domestic violence has a significant impact on an individual's mental health.
+Discover why by learning about the psychological theories of domestic abuse and the reasons and ways a person's mental health is affected.
+You will learn about complex trauma and how to positively support an individual while assisting in their mental health recovery process.

 York campus